 Robot: You sound like one of the programmers I had to dispose of.
 He was not our friend.

 - In The Spectrum Retreat, the manager AI is determined to keep you at the hotel, no matter how much you want to leave.
 It turns out that's because you asked it to keep you from leaving before wiping your memory.

 - Persona 5 Strikers has the concierge application EMMA, an AI built to understand the human heart, capable of giving the perfect answers to all daily issues.
 However, it is also the source of all Metaverse related distortions in the game, and during its final act, it turns out that it was collecting desires of people and trying to grant them in the form of a false god...aside that its creator Ichinose never programmed it with any human empathy because of her own selfish reasons despite it was clearly built with altruism in mind.
 As a result, it can only see people asking it for advice and not what they were asking, leading it into thinking that humanity desires it to think for them.
 This naturally means disaster and it shows, since when it became a god, all she did was to brainwash the public into giving in their desires so they no longer need to think, and the way she "grants their desires" was just outright mind controlling people into Tokyo Tower where they were never seen or heard of again.

 - Orion's Arm: Some Transapients administrators end up falling under this trope.
 GAIA's action can be explained with this trope along with a extra big helping of Green Aesop.

-- Scientists in Japan tried to program a robot that would be able to emulate human emotions, including love, unfortunately, it became very overprotective over a female intern, trapping her in her office.
-(The story spread to a number tech-news sites before it was realised it started at a news-parody site.)
+- Scientists in Japan tried to program a robot that would be able to emulate human emotions, including love.
+Unfortunately, it became very overprotective of a female intern, trapping her in her office.
+(The story spread to a number of tech-news sites before it was realized that it started at a news-parody site.)